NvRush/NvRush/README.md

 - 🎯 **IDE-like Experience** — All the modern features without the weight
 - 🛠️ **Pre-configured** — Ready to use out of the box

+> [!IMPORTANT]
-**[IMPORTANT]** HurlVim is 1000x better than bloated online editors while maintaining the soul of Vim/Neovim.
+> HurlVim is 1000x better than bloated online editors while maintaining the soul of Vim/Neovim.

 ---